 You can’t leave Piacenza without visiting Ricci Oddi Modern Art Gallery, which offers a complete view of Italian figurative art starting from the second half of the 19th century and which could recently exhibit again "Portrait of a Lady" by Gustav Klimt stolen in 1997 and mysteriously found in December 2019.

 But taste is important too, so it is definitely worth trying at least one typical dish from Piacenza in the several restaurants and ‘trattorie’.

-Not everybody knows that Piacenza is a real ‘food valley’and that it produces the biggest amount of D.O.P and D.O.C cured meats, cheeses and wines in Italy.
+Not everybody knows that Piacenza is a real ‘food valley’and that it produces the biggest amount of PDO cured meats and cheeses and D.O.C wines in Italy.
 ‘State of the art’ food and wines to taste like ‘coppa’, salami and pancetta; ‘pisaréi e fasö’, ‘anolini’ and ‘tortelli con la coda’, ‘bomba di riso’ (first courses) and ‘piccula ad cavall’ (second course).
 Everything must obviously be accompanied by wines from Piacenza only, among which the red ‘Gutturnio’ is the best known.

-Besides the rich Opera and Drama season at Piacenza’s Municipal Theatre, Piacenza Jazz Fest , held from Februar until April , has become a nationally important event.
+Besides the rich Opera and Drama season at Piacenza’s Municipal Theatre, Piacenza Jazz Fest , held in autumn, has become a nationally important event.

 The center of Piacenza has a Limited Traffic Zone (ZTL), with remote control active every day from 8.00 to 19.00.
 Near the historic center there are both parking tolls and free parking next to the railway station.
 Tourist buses can do short stops in Piazza Cittadella and then park in the exchanger parkings.